Tool Learning 1 - Use Fuzzilli on Real Targets

 $ make #official repo say we should use "make qjs" here

-Fuzzing on V8
+Fuzzing V8

-V8 is the open source JSE used in chrome.
-First, we need to fetch the source code. so install depot_tools at first.
+V8 is the open-source JS engine used in Chrome.
+First, we need to fetch the source code, so install depot_tools first.

 1